quiqueck/WunderLib/README.md

 # WunderLib

-BCLib is a library mod mainly focused on UI and Math, MC 1.19
+WunderLib is a library mod mainly focused on UI and Math, MC 1.19

 ## Importing: